jlmantov/type-graphql-api/docs/links.md

 Let's face it, a session table in a database is also a useful option - as an alternative to introducing Redis.
 Many solutions work really well this way (added complexity comes with a cost).

-Considering the simplicity of JWT from a server architecture perspective (no session storage),
+Considering that JWT saves me from session storage, I choose to carry on with JWT.